top of page

 Please check the weather before heading out; I use The Mountain Weather Information Service (MWIS) and look on The Met Office.
 As I'm out on my own, I always leave a map of my route with loved ones at home, and I check in throughout the day.
 I also use a Garmin Mini so they can contact and track me if I don't have a phone signal.
 I also always carry a paper map and compass and use GPS apps on my phone.

-Please subscribe to my monthly newsletter here to get more hiking routes, gear reviews, and much more straight to your inbox.
+Please subscribe to my monthly newsletter here to receive more hiking routes, gear reviews, and other content straight to your inbox.

 If you have any questions or comments on anything you have read, please get in touch with me here